-Lowther Primary School's Parent Teacher Association (PTA) is a volunteer organisation dedicated to the school's diverse community, to the well-being of our children and to their education and pastoral care.
-All parents and teachers are automatically members of the PTA.
+Lowther Primary School's Parent/Carer Teacher Association (PTA) is a volunteer organisation dedicated to the school's diverse community, to the well-being of our children and to their education and pastoral care.
+All parents/carers and teachers are automatically members of the PTA.

 Communicating with you is an important part of what we do, making sure you get the correct information about activities, events and school news that really matters is something we care about.

-Lowther School uses ParentMail, a service which helps us to communicate more efficiently and effectively to parents.
+Lowther School uses ParentMail, a service which helps us to communicate more efficiently and effectively with parents/carers.

 We can now also receive payments through the ParentMail system.

-We inform parents by email and/or text about items they need to pay.
-Parents can then pay on their mobile or computer and money is transferred directly into the school bank account - it's all very easy and secure.
-Cash, cheque and voucher payment can still be recorded so parents can pay whichever way is most convenient to them.
+We inform parents/carers by email and/or text about items they need to pay.
+Parents/Carers can then pay on their mobile or computer and money is transferred directly into the school bank account - it's all very easy and secure.
+Cash, cheque and voucher payment can still be recorded so parents/carers can pay whichever way is most convenient to them.

-We'd like to encourage all parents to download the App as there are a number of benefits both to you and the school:
+We'd like to encourage all parents/carers to download the App as there are a number of benefits both to you and to the school:

-You can download the App for free from either of these links:
+The ParentMail App is available from either of these links: